House Dems Seek Removal Of Trump Through New 25th Amendment Commission

 In Section Three of the 25th Amendment, a president can temporarily declare himself unable to discharge his own duties through a written declaration to the Senate Pro Tempore of the House of Representatives.
 Today’s Senate Pro Tempore is Rep. Orrin Hatch of Utah.

 This does not mean that Orrin Hatch would become the president, it is only he who is notified of the president’s wish to temporarily remove himself from office.
 In this case, the vice president would resume the duties.
-This sort of situation would occur if say a president were about to undergo surgery or was ill for an extended period of time, or, rendered incapacitated from their job for whatever reason.
+This sort of situation would occur if say a president was about to undergo surgery or was ill for an extended period of time, or, rendered incapacitated from their job for whatever reason.

-It would be upon the president’s written declaration to Congress that he would resume his duties, after this period of self-declared incapacitation.
+It would be upon the president’s written declaration to Congress that he would resume his duties after this period of self-declared incapacitation.
 The final section of this Amendment outlines the process whereby others declare the president incapacitated and unable to fulfill his duties.

 Under Section Four of the 25th Amendment, the vice president and a majority of the Cabinet or “principal officers of the executive departments or of such other body as Congress may by law provide, transmit to the president pro tempore of the Senate and the Speaker of the House of Representatives their written declaration that the president is unable to discharge the powers and duties of his office, the vice president shall immediately assume the powers and duties of the office as Acting President.”